 2. Physical Therapy

-Physical therapy is a cornerstone of recovery for lower back pain, especially when the pain is localized on the left side above the buttocks.
+Physical therapy is a cornerstone of recovery for lower back pain, mainly when the pain is localized on the left side above the buttocks.
 A licensed physical therapist will assess your back, identifying any areas of muscle weakness, tightness, or misalignment.
 They will then create a personalized exercise program that targets the muscles responsible for stabilizing the spine, especially the core muscles (abdominals, obliques, and lower back) and the gluteal muscles.

 The program typically involves a mix of: